Improving Language Model Prompting in Support of Semi-autonomous Task Learning: Introduction

 \section{Introduction}

-Large language models \citep[LLMs;][]{brown_language_2020,bommasani_opportunities_2021_local} are a potential knowledge source for autonomous agents, especially those that learn new tasks within a performance environment \citep{wray_language_2021_local}.
+Large language models \citep[LLMs;][]{brown_language_2020,bommasani_opportunities_2021_local} offer a potential source of knowledge for autonomous agents, especially those that learn new tasks within a performance environment \citep{wray_language_2021_local}.
 Consider a robotic agent in an office environment.
 It would likely have built-in capabilities, such as delivering and fetching, but also a capacity to learn new tasks specific to its particular office environment.
 Examples might include tidying a kitchen or conference room, monitoring building security, and performing simple maintenance tasks.
-While it is feasible for agents to learn tasks such as these today via interactive task learning \citep[ITL;][]{gluck_interactive_2019_special}, it can be tedious for human instructors, requiring time and concentration to teach a new task.
-Other sources of knowledge, such as LLMs, can speed knowledge acquisition, reducing the time and effort needed to instruct a new task.
+While it is feasible today for agents to learn tasks such as these via interactive task learning \citep[ITL;][]{gluck_interactive_2019_special}, the required instruction can be tedious for humans, requiring time and concentration to teach a new task.
+Additional sources of knowledge, such as LLMs, offer potential to speed agent knowledge acquisition, reducing the time and effort needed to instruct a new task.